 Getting access to the available builds and engagements

-- Register on Microsoft Collaborate by using your AAD Global Admin account (as described in detail above).
+- Register on Microsoft Collaborate by using your Azure AD Global Admin account (as described in detail above).

-- Once you have successfully registered (and added coworkers) on Microsoft Collaborate, your company’s Azure Active Directory (AAD) global administrator should send us an email to complete the on-boarding [Dynamics 365 Business Central Programs](mailto: Dyn365BEP@microsoft.com).
-We need to manually assign you to the right programs and engagements.
+- Once you have successfully registered (and added coworkers) on Microsoft Collaborate, your company's Azure Active Directory (Azure AD) global administrator can send us an email (Dynamics 365 Business Central Programs) to complete the on-boarding.
+We must assign you to the right programs and engagements.
 Expect a response from us within 1-2 business days.

 - The name(s) of the people you have added to Microsoft Collaborate

 - The email address(es) of the people you have added to Microsoft Collaborate (No personal email addresses please)

 - The roles you have given then on Collaborate (Participant, Power user)

 - MPN ID# and registered Partner Name